Bark River Knives Bravo II: An Excellent Tool

 The blade’s long, straight edge combined with the perfectly shaped sweep from the belly to the tip and the choil at the back of the edge make this knife blade shape very utilitarian.
 In fact, with a 7” blade made from A-2 tool steel, this knife is easily capable of handling light chopping tasks and yet, it will also allow you to strip bark, sharpen stakes and carve notches with ease.

 In addition, the spine of the knife just behind the plunge line is slightly raised with horizontal “jimping” in order to provide the user with greater leverage when carving with the back of the blade.
-In addition, the nearly flat grind to the blade gives it an extremely sharp edge which the A-2 steel will hold very well and thus, it is also an excellent hunting knife.
+Besides the nearly flat grind to the blade gives it an extremely sharp edge which the A-2 steel will hold very well and thus, it is also an excellent hunting knife.

 Furthermore, although the A-2 tool steel is not a stainless steel it is very tough.
 It is a hard steel that contains 0.95% – 1.05% carbon, 4.75% – 5.5% chromium, 1.0% manganese, 0.90% -1.40% molybdenum, 0.30% nickel, and 0.15% – 0.50% vanadium.